davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 	- *Verdicts* on correctness
 ![[Pasted image 20221012154528.png]]

+**The main purpose of testing is to find fault**
+Tests must reflect normal system usage and extreme boundary events

 ## Bugs ?
 What are those?
 - **Bug is an overloaded term**
 	- Does it refer to the bad behavior observed?